Contemporary knowledge about God, Evolution, and the meaning of human life.

 In Hinduism there is a very valuable likening of our senses (functions of the organs of sense) to tentacles (indriyas).
 When looking at something, we stretch “tentacles” from our eyes and touch the object with them.
 When listening we do the same from our ears...
 Even when we think about an object, we direct the indriyas of the mind to it.

-On the religious Path, the task is to direct the indriyas of the mind and later on the indriyas of the consciousness towards God in order to merge finally with Him.
-The latter is realized through the methods of buddhi yoga: it is they that allow one to solve this problem radically.
+On the religious Path, the task is to direct the indriyas of the mind and later on the indriyas of the consciousness towards God in order to finally merge with Him.
+The latter is realized through the methods of buddhi yoga: it is they that allow one to radically solve this problem.

 * * *